dfava/cube/README.md

 ### Why not a matrix?

-A cube has six sides, so, one obvious possible representation is as an array of length 6 containing elements that are `n`-by-`n`.
+A cube has six sides, so, one obvious possible representation is as an array of length 6 containing elements that are `nxn`.
 In other words, to flatten out the cube into 2D arrays.
-Another possible representation is to create an `n`-by-`n`-by-`n` matrix.
+Another possible representation is to create an `nxnxn` matrix.

 These representations relate the geometry of the cube with the memory layout of its implementation.
 This gives us the sense that we are accurately capturing the essence of what it is to be a cube.
 This "sense" is more an "illusion."
 I would say that the essence of the Rubik's cube is not its static, physical configuration but its dynamism, meaning, *how its configuration is allowed to change*.
 The essence of a Rubik's cube are the operations, the moves we can make.